x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 If any log entries are found using the criteria you specified, an XML file will be created and sent as an email attachment to the recipient you specified.

 ## Use Exchange Online PowerShell to search for audit log entries
-<a name="SearchAdminAuditLog"> </a>

 You can use Exchange Online PowerShell to search for audit log entries that meet the criteria you specify.
-For a list of search criteria, see [Administrator audit logging](https://technet.microsoft.com/library/22b17eb8-d8ee-4599-b202-d6a7928c20d9.aspx).
+For a list of search criteria, see [Search-AdminAuditLog cmdlet](https://docs.microsoft.com/en-us/Exchange/policy-and-compliance/admin-audit-logging/admin-audit-logging#search-adminauditlog-cmdlet).
 This procedure uses the **Search-AdminAuditLog** cmdlet and displays search results in Exchange Online PowerShell.
 You can use this cmdlet when you need to return a set of results that exceeds the limits defined on the **New-AdminAuditLogSearch** cmdlet or in the EAC Audit Reporting reports.

 If you want to send audit log search results in an email attachment to a recipient, see the [Use Exchange Online PowerShell to search for audit log entries and send results to a recipient](#use-exchange-online-powershell-to-search-for-audit-log-entries-and-send-results-to-a-recipient) section later in this topic.